DFHack/dfhack/README.rst

 Usage with filters
 ------------------
 All filters can be used together with the 'assign' command.
 The only restriction is that it's not possible to assign units who are inside built cages or chained because in most cases that won't be desirable anyways.
 Usually you should always use the filter 'own' (which implies tame) unless you want to use the zone tool for pitting hostiles. 'own' ignores own dwarves unless you specify 'race DWARF' (so it's safe to use 'assign all own' to one big pasture if you want to have all your animals at the same place). 'egglayer' and 'milkable' should be used together with 'female' unless you have a mod with egg-laying male elves who give milk or whatever.
+Merchants and their animals are ignored unless you specify 'merchant' (pitting them should be no problem, but stealing and pasturing their animals is not a good idea since currently they are not properly added to your own stocks; slaughtering them should work).

 ``zone assign all own ALPACA minage 3 maxage 10`` Assign all own alpacas who are between 3 and 10 years old to the selected pasture.